 Jewelry, accessories, artwork or housewares made from recycled materials and/or made by local artisans.

-Once you've selected your green gift, opt for wrapping paper and a card made of recycled paper.
-Or, even better, use materials you already have on hand like fabric or the newspaper comics to wrap gifts and make a homemade card or send an online card.
+Once you've selected your green gift, opt for wrapping paper made of recycled paper.
+Even better, wrap gifts in materials you already have on hand like fabric or the newspaper comics.